sdray/sources-sdray.github.io/content/publication/dray-2014/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Combining the Fourth-Corner and the RLQ Methods for Assessing Trait Responses to Environmental Variation
+title: Combining the fourth-corner and the RLQ methods for assessing trait responses to environmental variation
 subtitle: ''
 summary: ''
 authors: